LeoQiu981112/code-animation-library/readme.txt

 - Customizable styles for code highlighting.
 - Support for various animation effects, such as zooming, scrolling, and highlighting.

+## workflow:

+- The Grid class represents the state of the code with characters, token types, and animations.
+- The Animation classes, such as FadeIn, define the animations that can be applied to the Grid.
+- The AnimationQueue class manages the collection of animations to apply to the Grid.
+- The ImageGenerator class takes a Grid instance and creates an image representation of the code with colors applied based on token types.
+- The Video class manages the frame generation by applying animations from the AnimationQueue to the Grid and then generating and saving frames using imageio.mimsave.

 ## Installation

 1. Clone the repository: